IBM Cloud Docs

 If configured correctly, you should see several gzip files for each log entry.

-Using SQL queries, you can flatten and view these objects or any other type of view of all these files.
-In our case, we want to ensure that data is being captured.
-Download one of the files to view its contents to ensure that traffic is being captured.
+To ensure that data is being captured, download one of the files to view its contents to ensure that traffic is being captured.